NikolisSec/OdysseySearch/README.md

   a blacklist, prefs — one sqlite file in `~/.odyssey`.
 - **`x` hides a result forever** — the blacklist. torlock's "verified 6000 seeders" uploads go straight to hell where they belong.
-- **full CLI** — every engine is reachable from a shell script too.

 ## install